veekooFIN/GigatronTTL/README.md

 gfx julia uses floating point and takes 1 hour 50 minutes to draw the screen.

-extended version gfx mandelbrot uses floating point and takes 4,5 hours to draw the screen.
+extended version of gfx mandelbrot uses floating point and takes 4,5 hours to draw the screen.

-extended version gfx julia uses floating point and takes 3 hours to draw the screen.
+extended version of gfx julia uses floating point and takes 3 hours to draw the screen.

 ascii mandelbrot uses floating point and takes 3 minutes to draw the screen.